-Dressed in white robes and holding Bibles (sold by Miller), they were singing hymns and praying... when a trumpet blast sounded from the head of the Common.
+Dressed in white robes and holding Bibles (sold by Miller). they were singing hymns and praying, when a trumpet blast sounded from the head of the Common

-Excitement reigned.
-They They were stopped by the sight of Crazy Amos Hildreth, a local Some more loud toots on the Shall we return to an oft told instrument and then he bellowed, "You are all fools!
-Go home and plant your potatoes.
-Angel Gabriel won't do it for vou!"
+Excitement reigned rushed out in great anticipation They were stopped by the sight of Crazy Amos Hildreth, a local character, with horn in hand Some more loud toots on the instrument and then he bellowed, "You are all fools!
+Go home and plant your potatoes Angel Gabriel won't do it for you!"

-This story has h around for a century and a hair.
-Samuel Law Taylor, whose amusing statements often appeared as written in the local Westford Wardsman, in 1911, sent this item to the publisher:
+This story has hung around for a century and a half Samuel Law Taylor, whose amusing statements often appeared as written in the local Westford Wardsman, in 1911, sent this item to the publisher pied by Ernest Dane)

-"I recall the annual Millerite camp meetings near Burge's Pond and they had a chapel near Nutting [North Burving Ground] Cemetery in a house [then occupied by Ernest Danel.
+"I recall the annual Millerite camp meetings near Burge's Pond and they had a chapel near Nutting [North Burying Ground] Cemetery in a house [then occu-

-"The refusal to harvest the autumn crops, in which the overseers of the poor interferred, the selling and giving away of all property, and congregating at one house and awaiting marching orders from the Lord, who has been detained on more important and sensible business and hasn't got around yet... the camp meetings gathered every extreme of belief and conduct, like in many respects the oldtime military muster.
+"The refusal to harvest the autumn crops, in which the overseers of the poor interferred, the selling and giving away of all property, and congregating at one house and awaiting marching orders from the Lord, who has been detained on more important and sensible business and hasn't got around yet camp meetings gathered every extreme of belief and conduct.